chatedepallas/chatdepallas/README.md

 ### My name is Marina, I'm:
 - graduated from Saint Petersburg State University;
 - in love with analyzing and visualizing data;
-- interested in diplomacy, music and aviation;
+- interested in cultural diplomacy, music and aviation;

 ### My languages and tools